firebase/flutterfire/docs/setup/_setup_prereq_ios.md

 If you don't already have a Flutter app, you can complete the [Get
 Started: Test Drive](//flutter.io/get-started/test-drive/#androidstudio) to create a new Flutter app using your preferred editor or IDE.

+Note: If you're targeting macOS or macOS Catalyst, you must add the [Keychain Sharing capability](https://firebase.google.com/docs/ios/troubleshooting-faq#macos-keychain-sharing) to your target.
+In Xcode, navigate to your target's *Signing & Capabilities* tab, and then click **+ Capabilities** to add a new capability.